 - ¼ -½ teaspoon cinnamon

-- Meanwhile, combine the apples, flour, brown sugar, cinnamon, and salt in a medium sized bowl and mix until the apples are evenly coated.
+- Meanwhile, combine the apple slices, 1/4 flour, 1/4 brown sugar, 1 tsp cinnamon, and 1/4 tsp kosher salt in a medium sized bowl and mix until the apples are evenly coated.
 Pour the apple mixture on top of the pie crust, and set aside to make the crumb topping.

-- In a small bowl, combine the flour, both sugars, cinnamon and butter.
-Using your fingers or a pastry blender, pinch the butter into the mixture until it kind of looks like wet sand, Larger chunks of butter are ok to
+- In a small bowl, combine the 1 cup flour, 1/2 cup brown sugar, 1/4 cup white sugar, 1/2 tsp cinnamon and the diced 1/2 cup butter.
+Using your fingers or a pastry blender, pinch the butter into the mixture until it kind of looks like wet sand, Larger chunks of butter are ok too.

 - Sprinkle the crumb mixture on top of the apples and bake for 30 mins until the top is golden brown.